Skip to main content

 High-demand posts (parts of Latin America, South Asia, Africa)6 months to well over a year

-Once the interview actually happens, the decision is often made the same day for straightforward visitor cases.
+Once the visa interview actually happens, the decision is often made the same day for straightforward visitor cases.
 The interview-to-decision stage itself is usually fast.
 It is the wait before the interview that dominates the calendar for most applicants.

 What Usually Sets the Pace